-Satisfactory Academic Progress (SAP) standards are the same for all categories of students, including those students registered with Disability Services.
-Students registered with Disability Services should take advantage of suggested accommodations in order to meet SAP standards.
-Failure to register with Disability Services will not exempt a student from the ramifications of the SAP Policy.
+Satisfactory Academic Progress (SAP) standards are the same for all categories of students, including those students registered with Accessibility Services.
+Students registered with Accessibility Services should take advantage of suggested accommodations in order to meet SAP standards.
+Failure to register with Accessibility Services will not exempt a student from the ramifications of the SAP Policy.

 It is important to note that you may meet the minimum academic standards with the Office of the Registrar to enroll, but not meet the SAP standards for financial aid eligibility; likewise, you may meet the SAP standards to be eligible for financial aid, but not meet the minimum academic standards to enroll.